RyanMConstable/CSGO_bot_discord/README.md

 # CSGO_bot_discord
-Uses CSGO_Project API to parse information for use in discord
+Uses CSGO_Project backend to parse information in a database to then display to the discord user

 ### Use